percona/pmm-doc/docs/pmm-upgrade/upgrade_helm.md

 1. Create a backup before upgrading, as downgrades are not possible.
 Therefore, reverting to a previous version requires a backup made prior to the upgrade.

-2. Pre-pull the image: To reduce downtime, pre-pull the new image on the node where PMM is running:
+2. To reduce downtime, pre-pull the new image on the node where PMM is running:

     ```sh
     # Replace <version> with the latest PMM version